Hamilton Lie algebroids over Dirac structures and sigma models: Introduction

 \section{Introduction}

-A momentum map is a fundamental object in symplectic geometry inspired by symmetries and conserved quantities in the analytical mechanics.
+A momentum map is a fundamental object in symplectic geometry, inspired by symmetries and conserved quantities in analytical mechanics.
 A momentum map is defined on a symplectic manifold with a Lie group action.
-Moreover, we suppose that there exists a so-called Hamiltonian function which generates the corresponding action.
+Moreover, we assume the existence of a so-called Hamiltonian function, which generates the corresponding action.
 Such a space is called a Hamiltonian $G$-space.

-Analyses of physical models suggest that Lie group actions in momentum maps must be generalized to 'Lie groupoid actions' to realize symmetries and conserved quantities in physical theories. \cite{Cattaneo:2000iw, Alekseev:2004np, Blohmann:2010jd} A 'groupoid' generalization of a Lie algebra is a Lie algebroid.
-A Lie algebroid is an infinitesimal object of a Lie groupoid analogous to the fact that a Lie algebra is an infinitesimal object of a Lie group.
+Analyses of physical models suggest that Lie group actions in momentum maps should be generalized to Lie groupoid actions in order to capture symmetries and conserved quantities in physical theories \cite{Cattaneo:2000iw, Alekseev:2004np, Blohmann:2010jd}.
+A 'groupoid' generalization of a Lie algebra is a Lie algebroid.

+A Lie algebroid is an infinitesimal object of a Lie groupoid, analogous to the way a Lie algebra is an infinitesimal object of a Lie group.

-Recently, Blohmann and Weinstein \cite{Blohmann:2018} have proposed a generalization of a momentum map and a Hamiltonian $G$-space over a pre-symplectic manifold with a Lie algebra (Lie group) action to a Lie algebroid (Lie groupoid) setting, inspired by the analysis of the Hamiltonian formalism of general relativity \cite{Blohmann:2010jd}.
-Mathematically, the idea to generalize a momentum map is natural in the following sense.
+Recently, Blohmann and Weinstein \cite{Blohmann:2018} proposed a generalization of a momentum map and a Hamiltonian $G$-space over a pre-symplectic manifold with a Lie algebra (Lie group) action to a Lie algebroid (Lie groupoid) setting.
+Their work was inspired by the analysis of the Hamiltonian formalism of general relativity \cite{Blohmann:2010jd}.
+Mathematically, the idea of generalizing a momentum map is natural in the following sense.
 A momentum map is a map $\mu: M \rightarrow \mathfrak{g}^*$, where $\mathfrak{g}^*$ is the dual of a Lie algebra.
 It is regarded as a section of a trivial vector bundle $M \times \mathfrak{g}^*$.
 It is natural to generalize the trivial bundle to the dual of a general vector bundle $A^*$ and consider a corresponding generalization of momentum maps.